 Mitacs Inc. is a Canadian not-for-profit organization that supports student research and innovation projects through a number of different programs for both domestic and international opportunities.
-Senior undergraduates at Lakehead are eligible to participate, including international students.
-Except where noted, all disciplines are eligible.
+Senior undergraduates (third year and above) at Lakehead are eligible to participate.
+Unless otherwise noted, international students are eligible, and all disciplines are eligible.

-1. Mitacs Accelerate: Accelerate supports research collaborations between the university and for-profit corporations and eligible not-for-profit corporations, municipalities, and hospitals in Canada, as well as for-profit businesses outside of Canada (Accelerate International).
+Accelerate supports research collaborations between the university and for-profit corporations and eligible not-for-profit corporations, municipalities, and hospitals in Canada, as well as for-profit businesses outside of Canada (Accelerate International).
 Undergraduate students can complete up to 3 internship units (each unit is 4-6 months in duration).
 Total awards are $15,000 per internship unit ($10,000 paid to the student, $5,000 for research costs).
 Partner organizations must be willing to host the intern for 50% of the project duration and must also contribute $7,500 in cash funding per internship unit.
 Open call (no deadline) - Applications are submitted through the Office of Research Services; contact: Lexi Haslehurst, firstname.lastname@example.org.
 Please see the following document as well.

 Globalink Research Awards provide funding for short-term international research stays in over 50 eligible countries (see the Mitacs website for the current list of eligible countries).
 Students propose a research project, to be co-supervised by a Lakehead supervisor and a host supervisor.
 Successful applicants will receive a CAD 6,000 award to support a 12-16 week research stay.
 It is open call – no deadline to apply, but applications should be submitted approximately 4 months before the desired start date (e.g. apply by January for a summer project).
 Applicants have one year from the date of approval to start the project.